Muscle Pain? It May Actually Be Your Fascia!

 Tips to Keep Fascia Healthy

-1. Stay active all day – especially if you have a desk job, take brief (2-minute) stretch breaks each hour.
+Stay active throughout the day, if and when possible – especially if you have a desk job, take brief (2-minute) stretch breaks each hour.

 Simple Ways to Relieve Fascia Pain

-• Yoga therapy: Work with an expert to target specific pain areas using therapeutic poses.
+Yoga therapy: Work with an expert to target specific pain areas using therapeutic yoga poses.

 Final Thoughts

 Fascia plays a powerful yet understated role in how we feel and move.
 Healthy fascia supports freedom of movement and reduces pain.
-Be proactive: stretch, mix up your routines, heat treated areas when tender, and seek therapy if needed.
+Be proactive: stretch regularly, vary your movement routines, apply heat to tender areas, and seek therapy when needed.

-By paying attention to this often-ignored tissue, you can unlock smoother movement, reduced aches, and better overall well-being.
+By paying attention to this often-ignored tissue, you can unlock smoother movement, reduce aches, and improve overall well-being.

 Adapted from “Muscle Pain: It May Actually Be Your Fascia,” from Johns Hopkins Medicine .